Pre-Approval vs Pre-Qualification

 Hint: Just because you prequalify for a certain mortgage size or program does not mean that it’s the best choice for you.

-A pre-approval is the more commonly used option.
+Getting pre-approved is the route most borrows take.
 The pre-approval process begins when you and your mortgage lender review your credit report and calculate your debt-to-income ratio.

-Your mortgage lender will either ask for your permission to access the following or to fill out an application for the following:
+Your mortgage lender will either ask for your permission to access or provide the following:

-- The last 2 years of Federal tax returns – to prove your consistent income/ job stability
+- The last 2 years of Federal tax returns – to prove consistent income and job stability.

-- Recent bank statements – to show your financial situation
+- Recent bank statements – to show your current financial situation.

-- W2 forms – to show that through your income, you can afford a monthly income
+- W2 forms – to show that through your income, you can afford monthly payments.

-- Credit report – to show your credit history to determine your risk
+- Credit report – to show your credit history and determine the risk of lending.

-Lenders need this information so they can accurately determine your eligibility and give you an accurate estimation of how much they are comfortable lending you.
+Lenders need this information so they can accurately determine your eligibility and give you a close estimate of how much you can finance.

 Before you visit your mortgage lender, make sure you bring these documents so your application process is a breeze.